overlay-market/OIPs/notes/note-1.md

 \\[ f_i = k(t_{i-1}, t_i) \cdot \frac{\mathrm{TWAOI}\_{imb}(t_i)}{\mathrm{TWAOI}\_{l}(t_i) + \mathrm{TWAOI}\_{s}(t_i)} \\]

 where we use \\( k \\) as a placeholder for a spring-like "constant" adjustable by governance, likely related to the vol of the underlying feed.
-Depending on the form of \\( k \\), Overlay still takes on some directional risk but these payments from longs to shorts when \\( \mathrm{TWAOI}\_{imb} > 0 \\) ultimately incentivize traders to take out short positions to lock in this payment at \\( t_1 \\).
+Depending on the form of \\( k \\), passive OVL holders still take on some directional risk (i.e. inflation of currency supply) but these payments from longs to shorts when \\( \mathrm{TWAOI}\_{imb} > 0 \\) ultimately incentivize traders to take out short positions to lock in this payment at \\( t_1 \\).
 Traders with similar preferences (i.e. desire to earn yield on ETH) will compete for these payments with more rushing to the short side over time, likely incentivizing the balancing of our books until funding trends toward zero.

 #### Portfolio Construction